Last Updated on

 These skills allow the client to be aware of what is happening to them and of their part in their own experience.
 Becoming aware of their own thoughts and grounded in the present forms the foundation for the next set of “how” skills.

-The “how” skills set refers to the goal of teaching clients how to observe, describe and participate in their own experience.
+The “how” skills relate to the goal of teaching clients how to observe, describe, and participate in their own experience.
 This set of skills is intended to help clients:

 The outcome of this study showed that individuals who received DBTM training in addition to the usual treatment garnered enhanced benefits compared to the group who received only the usual psychiatric treatment.
 Additionally, it was found that the more minutes an individual spent practicing mindfulness, the greater the improvements in psychiatric symptoms (Soler et al., 2012).

 DBT clearly has something to teach us all in its application of a wide range of mindfulness techniques and exercises.
-The best news being that these exercises can be applied to other individual clients and groups with their own unique benefits.
 Let’s take a look at a few easily applicable examples.

 5 Simple Mindfulness Exercises from Dialectical Behavioural Therapy